matter-labs/zksync-web-era-docs/docs/api/rust/contract-deployment-and-interaction.md

 - Call a `view` method that retrieves the greeting message.
 - Perform a transaction that updates the greeting message.

-::: Project available as an example in the SDK REPO This entire tutorial can be easily run using `cargo run --example contract-deployment` which is [available under the `examples/` directory][code] in the [`zksync-web3-rs`][repo].
+:::info Project available as an example in the SDK REPO This entire tutorial can be easily run using `cargo run --example contract-deployment` which is [available under the `examples/` directory][code] in the [`zksync-web3-rs`][repo].
 :::